Pycomet-zz/escrow-service-bot/README.md

 <!-- ROADMAP -->
 ## Roadmap

 See the [open issues](https://github.com/Pycomet/EscrowService-Bot/issues) for a list of proposed features (and known issues).
+Here is the shortlisted prospects;

+- More Country Currencies

+- More Crytocurrencies for trading (For example; Ripplecoin and others)

 <!-- CONTRIBUTING -->